Ahuna2/bdm-group4-hw2/README.md

   - Solution: Calculate profit for each trip by adding fare_amount and tip_amount.
 Group the data by pickup grid cells and compute the median profit for each cell over a 15-minute window.
 Track empty taxis by identifying drop-offs without a subsequent pickup within 30 minutes in the same grid cell.
 Join both datasets (empty taxis and profit data) by grid cell to calculate the profitability for each area.

 #### Part 2
-  - Description: The previous query, but it must be updated whenever the top 10 changes.
+  - Description: Top 10 profitable areas continuously updated.
+Keep the top 10 most profitable areas up to date based on new data.
-  - Solution:
+  - Solution : Continuously process data in 30-minute windows.
+Calculate the latest profitable areas based on median_profit and empty_taxis.
+Update the results every 5 seconds with foreachBatch.
+Store the most recent top 10 areas in Delta format for efficient access.

 ### License